Sunnyside Turnoff Fire Update

 Sunnyside Turnoff Fire Daily Update

-Night operations made good progress preparing control lines and conducting burnout operations to contain the fire along the northern perimeter.
+Night operations made good progress prepping control lines and utilizing burnout operations to contain the fire on the east flank.

-Fire growth is again anticipated to continue primarily to the north into the Mutton Mountains due to hot temperatures, low relative humidities, and afternoon N-NW winds up to 15 miles per hour.
-Overnight humidity recovery was low and continues to affect continued growth.
+Fire growth is expected to continue primarily to the north to the Mutton Mountains due to hot temperatures and low relative humidities.

-There are currently 565 resources assigned to suppressing the fire, on both night and day shifts.
+There are currently 329 resources assigned to suppressing the fire.
+Firefighters are working both night and day shifts in pursuit of containing the fire.